Introduction

 only the trivial solution over the reals.
 There is no curve along which

-absence of characteristics has a second, qualitative consequence: singularities
+The absence of real characteristics has a qualitative consequence:

-have no channel along which to propagate from the boundary into the interior.
+singularities at the boundary have no channel along which to propagate into

-A discontinuous boundary datum on the wave equation persists as a discontinuity
+the interior.
+A discontinuous boundary datum for the wave equation persists

-The three control mechanisms catalogued in the maximum-principle section —
+The three controlling quantities catalogued in the maximum-principle

 are three faces of this single algebraic fact: the eigenvalue sign pattern